LKummer/container-env/docs/content/_index.md

     weight: 10
 # Section Configuration:
 masthead:
-  title: 'Native Docker Feel for Python Images'
+  title: 'Make your Python images easy to use'
-  subtitle: 'Configuring Dockerized Python has never been easier'
+  subtitle: 'Configure applications through the environment'
   buttons:
     - label: 'See the Guides'
       to: 'guide/'